The Cyclades · Milos

 Owner knows the boat operators

-InsiderThe owner runs the front desk and will tell you exactly which boat operator to book for Kleftiko and which to skip — better than any concierge twice the price.
+InsiderThe owner runs the front desk and will tell you exactly which boat operator to book for Kleftiko and which to skip, which beats any concierge at twice the price.

 What it's known for